Professional wrestling match types: Four Corners of Pain match

-A Four Corners of Pain match is a match where in each corner of the ring, there is a container that has a weapon or another type of harmful item.
-This match originated at the 2003 Combat Zone Wrestling Tournament of Death II, and at the 2006 IWA-MS Queen of the Deathmatch, Amy Lee took on Sexxxy Eddy in this match.
+A Four Corners of Pain match is a hardcore match where in each corner of the ring, there is a container that has a weapon or another type of harmful item.
+This match was first seen at the 1997 IWA Mid-South King of the Deathmatch Tournament, with later appearances at the 2003 Combat Zone Wrestling Tournament of Death II, and at the 2006 IWA-MS Queen of the Deathmatch, Amy Lee took on Sexxxy Eddy in this match.

 Pools of Fuckery Deathmatch

 A Pools of Fuckery Deathmatch is similar to a Four Corners of Pain match, only the harmful items in each corner are in small plastic pools.
-This match originated in the independent wrestling promotion Asylum Wrestling Revolution (AMR), where Mickie Knuckles faced Akira in this match in March 2021.
+This match originated in March 2021 in the independent wrestling promotion Asylum Wrestling Revolution (AMR), where Mickie Knuckles faced Akira.

 Good Old Fashioned Donnybrook match

-A Good Old Fashioned Donnybrook match is a no disqualification match where large wood barrels of Irish brandy and canes are made available at ringside.
-The first match of its kind was on the July 29, 2022 episode of WWE SmackDown between Sheamus and Drew McIntyre, which McIntyre won.
-A tag team version later took place during WWE’s 2022 edition of its Extreme Rules pay-per-view between The Brawling Brutes and Imperium, which was won by The Brawling Brutes.
-This is Sheamus’s signature match.
+A Good Old Fashioned Donnybrook match is a hardcore stipulation created by Sheamus; named after the former Dublin fair, it is a no disqualifications match where a bar, large wood barrels of brandy, and shillelaghs are made available at ringside.
+It was first contested on the July 29, 2022 episode of WWE SmackDown between Sheamus and Drew McIntyre, with the winner becoming the number-one contender for the Undisputed WWE Championship at Clash at the Castle.
+At Extreme Rules 2022, the stipulation was used for a six-man tag team match between Sheamus's The Brawling Brutes and Imperium.
+The stipulation returned at Clash in Paris in 2025, contested between Sheamus and Rusev.

 Hard Ten match

-The Hard Ten match is a match was created by TNA/Impact Wrestling.
-It is contested on a points system, where the points are earned for the use of weapons.
+The Hard Ten match is a hardcore match that was created by TNA/Impact Wrestling.
+It is contested on a points system, in which the points are earned for the use of weapons.
 The first wrestler to earn ten points and be at least two points ahead is the winner.
-Regular strikes with a weapon are worth one point while putting an opponent through a table is worth five points.
+Regular strikes with a weapon are worth one point, while putting an opponent through a table is worth five points.
 This match type happened only once in TNA history.

 Last Man/Woman Standing match

 A last man standing match (or last woman standing) is a hardcore-style match in which the only way to win is by count out via standing, and a wrestler can be counted out anywhere.
 A wrestler will lose the match if they are unable to answer a ten-count after being downed, similar to the knockout rules of a boxing match.
 To avoid losing, the downed wrestler must be on their feet by the count of 10, but they can not lose by leaving the ring for 10-count (ring out) if they are still on his feet while recovering.
+Because of the hardcore nature of the match restraining a downed opponent is a permissible way to ensure that they do not respond to the ten-count, even if they would otherwise be able to.